SergioLozano/sergiolozano.github.io/_projects/launch-of-new-pricing-and-packaging-for-logpoint.md

 ## Context

 The existing all-in-one pricing model made it difficult for customers to scale or tailor the product to their needs.
 As a result, it hindered adoption among smaller security teams and made value communication complex for partners.
-A modular architecture—centered on a core SIEM and optional add-ons like Automation (SOAR), Case Management, and Behavior Analytics—was needed to meet growing demand for flexibility, support clearer value articulation, and create pricing predictability across segments.
+A modular architecture, centered on a core SIEM and optional add-ons like Automation (SOAR), Case Management, and Behavior Analytics, was needed to meet growing demand for flexibility, support clearer value articulation, and create pricing predictability across segments.

 ## Approach